jamesplease/redux-resource/docs/guides/state-structure.md

-Typical usage of resourceful-redux involves using [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html) to separate each resource into its own "slice" within your overall state tree.
-Each of these slices will store information about one resource, separate from your other resources.
+Typical usage of resourceful-redux involves using [`combineReducers`](http://redux.js.org/docs/api/combineReducers.html) to separate each type of resource into its own "slice" within your overall state tree.
+Each of these slices will store information about one type of resource, separate from your other types of resources.

 In the rest of this guide, we will be talking about the structure of the "state".
 If you're using `combineReducers`, then we will be talking about one individual